 CONCRETE CIRCULAR STAIRCASE WITH OPEN TREADS: Another way of doing a concrete circular staircase is by having circular concrete stringers.
 Treads made of wood, stone, glass etc are fixed between the two stringers.
 See image below.

 WOODEN CIRCULAR STAIRCASE WITH OPEN TREADS: Instead of concrete, wood can be used to create a circular staircase with two wooden stringers and wooden treads.
 But this is an expensive option as thick, wooden sections are required to carve out the curved pieces.

-Steel is also used in place of concrete or wooden stringers.
+STEEL CIRCULAR STAIRCASE: Steel is also used in place of concrete or wooden stringers.
 The two-steel stringers are fabricated to the required form and treads made of wood, glass or stone (marble, granite etc) are fixed between them as seen in the two examples, above and below.

-CENTRE-STRINGER, CIRCULAR STAIRCASE: Instead of the regular two-stringer circular stairs, a staircase with a central stringer made of wood, steel or concrete can be used.
+Instead of the regular two-stringer circular stairs, a staircase with a central stringer made of wood, steel or concrete can be used.
 But this is expensive to make because of the thick, curved wood sections required and the accurate design and specialized skill that is needed.
 But there is no denying the visual impact of the dramatic curve of such staircases.
 See image below.

 However, circular stairs have to be custom-built and require specialised skill.
 Therefore they are very expensive.
 For cheaper options read about other Stair Shapes.

-If you found this post useful, I would really love it if you pin it or share it.
-I have not blocked the site just because your ad blocker is switched on because I hope my content will be useful to you.
-But I am able to run this site only because of the ads.
-So I will be obliged if you turn off your ad blocker.
+Also, unlike many other sites, I do not insist that your ad blocker be turned off to allow you into my site.
+This is because I know that my content will be useful to you.
+But putting up posts regularly takes up time and hard work and I am able to run this site only because of the ads.
+So I will be much obliged, if you would turn off your ad blocker.
 Thank you!